 It’s easy to take the convenience of technology for granted.
 But, with so many social media sites and security breaches, it’s important to be aware of what’s at stake.
 Nowadays, we all choose to use chat apps more than ever for conversation and communication.
 They can even include payments, which require credit card data security.
 As a result, it’s important for customers, businesses, and families to be sure these services can avoid a data security breach.

 WhatsApp may be one of the most popular messenger services there is, especially outside of the U.S. However, simply because it’s well known doesn’t mean it is equivalent to ideal data security.
 In 2016, WhatsApp implemented end-to-end encryption to improve user privacy.
-Messages are not stored by WhatsApp.
+WhatsApp does not store messages.
 So if hackers access the system, they will not be able to access information.
 However, while the messages are secure, the user data is not.
 While Facebook now owns it, WhatsApp introduced two-factor authentication in 2017 to improve security.
 Though it might be popular with consumers, Appthority voted it the most blacklisted app for business.

 We created FamilyApp for those who want to communicate securely with their friends and family online.
 We wanted to make it easy to organize fun family activities, interests, and ideas through our private messenger and calendar.